 SQL: Data Reporting and Analysis with Emma Saunders

 Get the data you need for analysis and reporting by writing your own SQL code.
-Learn how to write basic SQL queries, sort and filter data, and join results from different tables and data sets.
+Learn how to write basic SQL queries, sort and filter data, and join results from different tables.

 Advanced NoSQL for Data Science with Dan Sullivan